Give notice of a marriage or civil partnership

 Once you have chosen your venue you should each give notice of your intention to marry or to form a civil partnership.

 This can be done up to 12 months before the ceremony.
 The latest you can give notice is 28 days before the ceremony.
+The notice period may be extended to 70 days for those with the correct immigration status to permit marriage or civil partnership.

 Documents